• Proposed

 There are no quantitative data available that would allow for an accurate assessment of the overall population size and trend, however, given the potential wide distribution the population size is unlikely to be small enough to warrant consideration for a threatened category.

-Population Trend: Uncertain
+Population Trend: Unknown

 Habitat and Ecology

 This is a species of temperate forests.
-It has been located growing on soil underneath Pinus densiflora, Carpinus laxiflora, Quercus acutissima, Q. mongolica, and Castanea crenata, within the forests of the Republic of Korea (Antonin et al. 2017); and in forests dominated by Fagaceae in China (Zhang et al. 2022).
+It has been located growing on soil underneath Pinus densiflora, Carpinus laxiflora, Quercus acutissima, Q. mongolica and Castanea crenata, within the forests of the Republic of Korea (Antonin et al. 2017); and in forests dominated by Fagaceae in China (Zhang et al. 2022).

 Threats